 Important: Good shoes and clothes for rainy weather!

-You can visit Millstone Park on your own outside the opening hours (free of charge).
-Get the booklet about the Park (free of charge) by the Reception (on the wall of the little house by the river).
-It will guide you through the park.
-Or you can download the booklet here.
+You can visit Millstone Park on your own outside the opening hours (free of charge) and follow the trail through the stone quarry landscape with 14 stations.
 Group visits and special tours can be arranged at any time of year.